Skip to main content

 Federal Motor Carrier Safety Administration (FMCSA) rules apply to any vehicle over 10,001 lbs operating in interstate commerce — meaning crossing state lines for business purposes.
 Lake City's location at I-75 and I-10 puts a lot of local businesses in FMCSA territory without even realizing it.

-• Hours-of-service logs for certain operations
+• Hours-of-service questions for certain operations

-• Drug and alcohol testing programs
+• Drug and alcohol testing or driver qualification questions where required

 Intrastate Doesn't Always Mean Exempt